CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 In the V1, the following instructions are available:

-- IF-ADDR: Tests if the msg.sender is equal to the address defined in the rule
+- `IF-ADDR`: Tests if the msg.sender is equal to the address defined in the rule
-- TRANSFER-ALL: Transfers all the funds to the address defined in the rule
+- `TRANSFER-ALL`: Transfers all the funds to the address defined in the rule
-- TRANSFER-SOME: Transfers a percentage of the msg.value to an address, both the percentage and the address defined in the rule
+- `TRANSFER-SOME`: Transfers a percentage of the msg.value to an address, both the percentage and the address defined in the rule

 In the V2, the following instruction was added:

-- IF-AMOUNT-BIGGER: Test if the msg.value is bigger than the amount defined in the rule
+- `IF-AMOUNT-BIGGER`: Test if the msg.value is bigger than the amount defined in the rule

 ## How does it work?